 Best Learning Tower, Small Spaces

-Full disclosure: Guide Craft sent me one of their learning towers to try and while I was honestly not looking for a new learning tower, we LOVE this one.
-It came nearly fully assembled and it took me just a few minutes to screw on the foot stabilizers.
+Full disclosure: Guide Craft sent me one of their learning towers to try, and while I was honestly not looking for a new learning tower, we LOVE this one.
+It came nearly fully assembled.
+It took me just a few minutes to screw on the foot stabilizers.

-You can adjust the height of the interior platform as the kids grow, it wipes down easily, and isn’t too big for smaller spaces.
-Plus, you can fold it flat for storage and it comes with a mesh back to prevent falls.
+You can adjust the height of the interior platform as the kids grow, it wipes down easily, and it isn’t too big for smaller spaces.
+Plus, you can fold it flat for storage, and it comes with a mesh back to prevent falls.

 Best Learning Tower, Budget

 We had our IKEA-Hack Learning Tower for 5 years and loved it—especially since it’s very compact and costs under $50 to make since you start with an IKEA stool and build a simple frame on top.
 It’s easy to move, easy for toddlers to get in and out of, and it’s the perfect height for a toddler to stand at the counter.

 It worked wonderfully for our first child.
 But… we had a different experience with our second who is a total climber.
 She’d regularly try to sit on the back bar, which is a problem since she could easily topple over.

 (This is skinnier and narrower, so it falls over whereas the other ones in this guide are unlikely to do that due to their design.)

 - Bottom line: It’s a great option if you’re on a budget and have a small space.
 Keep a close eye on how the kids use it to ensure it’s a safe option for your family.
 Expect your toddler to outgrow it by the time they’re 3 or 4.
 This is the how-to method we used (and that my dad used to make numerous towers).